-Historically, easyhome's primary advertising media have been direct mail, flyers and in-store marketing programs.
+Historically, goeasy's primary advertising media was direct mail, flyers and in-store marketing programs.
 Generally, advertisements stress the advantages of leasing from easyhome Leasing or borrowing from easyfinancial.
-To a lesser extent, easyhome also utilizes promotional brochures and "yellow pages" advertising.
-The Company has periodically expanded its brand awareness efforts to include a national English language television campaign.
+To a lesser extent, goeasy also utilized promotional brochures and "yellow pages" advertising.
+The Company periodically expanded its brand awareness efforts to include a national English language television campaign.

-In recent years, the Company has directed an ever-increasing share of its advertising spending towards digital media.
+In recent years, the Company has directed an ever-increasing share of its advertising spend towards digital media.
 To promote its brands and to increase the transaction flow from its ecommerce websites, the Company engages in digital media advertising campaigns using tools such as social media, banner ads and paid and unpaid search engine listings.

-In the third quarter of 2014, the Company announced a new master brand: goeasy.
-The Company's new goeasy master brand will provide a corporate umbrella that unites and supports its sub-brands of easyhome and easyfinancial and allows it to more effectively reach its targeted demographic - the cash and credit constrained consumer.
-The new master brand launch was complemented by an integrated advertising campaign which included television ads, a new website (www.goeasy.com) and social media channels, as well as in-store and direct mail marketing.
+In 2014, the Company announced a new master brand: goeasy.
+The Company's goeasy master brand provides a corporate umbrella that unites and supports its sub-brands of easyhome Leasing and easyfinancial and allows it to more effectively reach its targeted.
+The goeasy master brand will also facilitate the launch of new complementary product and service offerings.

-Advertising expense as a percentage of total revenue for the year ended December 31, 2014 was 3.5% (2013: 3.4%).
+Advertising expense as a percentage of total revenue for the year ended December 31, 2015 was 3.5% (2014: 3.5%).